king-millez/legistream-backend/README.md

 # legistream_backend

-This is the Python backend for legistream.
+This is the Python backend for legistream with an added New Zealand module.

 ---